-In this paper, we theoretically and empirically address this question within the framework of infinitely repeated games, a setting in which agents repeatedly encounter identical strategic scenarios with no predefined endpoint.
-Specifically, we show that reasoning LLM-based AI agents naturally evolve toward Nash equilibrium along realized play paths, without relying on explicit post-training or specialized fine-tuning procedures.
+In this paper, we show that reasoning LLM-based AI agents are guaranteed to evolve toward Nash continuation play along realized play paths, without relying on specialized explicit post-training procedures.

+At a high level, our argument builds on a simple idea from the economics of repeated interaction: if agents can learn from observed play what their opponents are likely to do and respond well to those learned forecasts, their behavior should move toward Nash-like play over time.
+The classical \textit{Bayesian learning} literature in theoretical economics formalizes this logic by showing that when agents Bayesian-update beliefs from observed histories and \emph{exactly} best respond to those beliefs, equilibrium behavior eventually emerges along realized play paths \citep{kalai1993rational, norman2022possibility}.

+We take this logic as our starting point but adapt it to the setting of off-the-shelf reasoning LLM agents.
+The central difficulty is that such agents are not expected-utility maximizers \citep{yamin2026llms, ge2026mind}.
+Rather than best-responding, i.e., deterministically choosing the exact optimal action against their current beliefs, they behave more naturally as stochastic posterior samplers \citep{arumugam2025toward}.
+Our first theoretical contribution is therefore to show that, under mild and realistic assumptions, posterior-sampling LLM agents nevertheless achieve \emph{asymptotic} best-response learning along the realized play path.
+Our second contribution is to show that the classical Bayesian learning literature's logic extends to this weaker asymptotic notion, so that exact best responses need not be assumed to recover eventual proximity to a Nash equilibrium of the continuation game.

-The key to achieving this lies in two basic reasoning capabilities we call ``reasonably reasoning'' capabilities: \textit{Bayesian learning} and \textit{asymptotic best-response learning}.
+To formalize this argument, we isolate two reasoning capabilities and call agents satisfying them ``reasonably reasoning'' agents: \textit{Bayesian updating} and \textit{asymptotic best-response learning}.